Skip to main content

 For more expertly researched destination ideas and unbiased travel advice and recommendations, subscribe to Which?
 Travel

-Get super-useful advice on who to book with, how to get the best deals and inspiring destination ideas from the experts, all year for just £36.75.
+Who to book with, how to get the best deals plus inspiring destination ideas from the experts, for only £49 for the year.

 Should I be worried about rumours of travel bans?

 If you do overstay, the UK’s Foreign, Commonwealth & Development Office (FCDO) says you could be banned from countries in the Schengen Area for up to three years.
-These rules come under the EU’s Return Directive 2008/115, which states that any entry ban should take into account the specific circumstances of each individual case — meaning that it may depend on factors like the length of your overstay, and any other mitigating factors.
+These rules come under the EU’s Return Directive 2008/115, which states that any entry ban should take into account the specific circumstances of each individual case — meaning that it may depend on factors such as the length of your overstay, and any other mitigating factors.

 Do I have to do anything for EES?